 That isn’t fair to your specialist, your body or the treatment itself.

-Allow at least a few months with your specialist before you leap into the decision to have a second doctor evaluate your case.
+Allow at least a few months with your fertility specialist before you leap into the decision to have a second doctor evaluate your case.

 When You’re Dissatisfied with Treatment